 TASK 1: Find any edges with statistically significant latency changes.
-This task required participants to find all of the graph edges highlighted in red (i.e., those automatically identified by the request-flow-comparison tool as having statistically significant changes in latency distribution).
+This task required participants to find all of the graph edges highlighted in red (i.e., those automatically identified by Spectroscope as having statistically significant changes in latency distribution).

 TASK 2: Find any other edges with latency changes worth investigating.
-The request-flow-comparison tool will not identify all edges worth investigating.
+Spectroscope will not identify all edges worth investigating.
 For example, edges with large changes in average latency that also exhibit high variance will not be identified.
 This task required participants to find edges with notable latency changes not highlighted in red.